ciscoheat/simplest-sitegen/README.md

 # The simplest site generator is finally here!
 ```

-Just be aware that it may not be so simple with filenames, it's unspecified which file will take precedence when only the extensions differ.
-A warning will be emitted in that case.
+Just be aware that it's unspecified which file will take precedence when only the extension differ.
+So don't create a `template.md` file for example.

 ## Configuration